 What is Marine Paint Used for?

 Keeping ships efficient is no small task.
-Coatings designed for this market are specifically formulated to ensure smooth sailing and as such are used for anti-fouling, anti-corrosion and self-cleaning purposes.
+Coatings designed for this market are specifically formulated to ensure smooth sailing and, as such, are used for anti-fouling, anti-corrosion, and self-cleaning purposes.

-Application of marine Coating
+Application of marine paint and Coatings

 - Below the water-line